rust-project-primer/book/src/building/cross.md

 When you compile something, you usually create an executable that is able to run on whichever platform you are compiling it on.
 This is called _native compilation_.
-However, there are some situation where you want to be able to generate binaries for a _different_ platform than the one that you are doing the compilation on.
+However, there are some situations where you want to be able to generate binaries for a _different_ platform than the one that you are doing the compilation on.
 Doing this is called _cross compilation_.